haolingguang/SSA/README.md

 ## Citations
-If you use Stochastic Series Attack in your research, please consider citing Corresponding data set
+If you use Stochastic Series Attack in your research, please consider citing

 ## Getting started
 1. Install dependencies:
   `Python >= 3.6`
   `Pytorch >=1.3`
   `pip install pretrainedmodels`
 [pretrainedmodels](https://github.com/Cadene/pretrained-models.pytorch) is a pretrained models repository of pytorch, which include all pytorch models used in our paper.

-2. archive include the dataset in NeurIPS 2017 adversarial competition.
-If you want use ImageNet, you need download corresponding dataset and use .
+2. `archive` include the dataset in NeurIPS 2017 adversarial competition.
+If you want use `ImageNet`, you need download corresponding dataset and use 'torchvision.datasets.ImageFolder' to load dataset.

+3. run attack
+`python SSA.py`